Why do details matter?

 Do I really want the project managers or proofreaders I work with to have to dig through an entire manuscript to figure out, say, whether American or British spelling should be used?
 No!
 That’s why I pride myself on keeping detailed style sheets as I edit.
 I don’t want to waste anyone’s time having to scroll through a publication to note certain stylistic or formatting choices.

 My name is Denise Foster, and I am a freelance copy editor, proofreader, and production artist with more than 10 years of experience in publishing.

-I specialize in scholarly nonfiction publications, particularly in the fields of social sciences, humanities, applied sciences (engineering and health care), and education.
+I specialize in scholarly nonfiction publications, particularly in the fields of social sciences, humanities, applied sciences, life sciences, and education.
 I primarily edit and proofread peer-reviewed scholarly journals and nonfiction trade books.

-I am extremely proficient with the AMA Manual of Style, the APA Publication Manual, and the Chicago Manual of Style.
+I am extremely proficient with the AMA Manual of Style, the APA Publication Manual, The Chicago Manual of Style, and the MLA Handbook.

 I am also highly skilled in page layout and desktop publishing, helping to produce scholarly journals, books, white papers, and reports.
 I am proficient in the following software:

 I am also familiar with XML, HTML, and CSS.

 NOTE: I do not provide developmental editing.
 Developmental editing may best be described as “big picture” editing—coordinating and editing a project from the rough manuscript to the final publication, incorporating input from authors and reviewers.